 When she told me she took him to the store, but something told me she went to her home.

-The warming signs goes on and on.
-But with each warning sign I had a rational explanation to dial back my concerns and she had good excuses.
+The warning signs go on and on.
+But with each warning sign, I had a rational explanation to dial back my concerns and she had good excuses.